 - attune to the developmental needs of their child or teen

 Supporting the family as a system

 Both parent and child begin to feel hopeful with practical tools to understand and manage relationships.
 Meaningful change begins to happen–a real shift in the trajectory of the family’s well-being.
 More secure attachment patterns take shape and brains begin to rewire to develop healthier interactions.
 The goal is to help couples restore trust and respect with each other, or in cases where there is separation or divorce, parents can learn to respectfully co-parent together to raise resilient and self-regulated children who will thrive.

 Milo lives in Vancouver with his wife and three kids.
-Contact him for a free 15 minute consultation, or attend one of his parenting workshops.
+Their plan is to take a sabbatical in 2022 and have their kids live in another culture and experience how others live.
+Contact him for a free 15 minute consultation, or attend one of his PARENTING WORKSHOPS.
 Please see details below.

 The Parent-Child Relationship: A different approach to understanding and managing behaviour.
 Explore how family dynamics can affect your parenting practices and your child's behaviour.
 Learn evidence-based strategies to develop resilience and self-regulation in your child.